mattermost/docs/source/deployment/ldap-group-constrained-team-channel.rst

 Disabling group synchronized management of teams and private channels
 ----------
-To remove the management of members by synchronized groups in a team, run the `group team disable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-team-disable>`_ .
+To remove the management of members by synchronized groups in a team, run the `group team disable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-team-disable>`_.

-To remove the management of members by synchronized groups in a team, run the `group channel disable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-channel-disable>`_ .
+To remove the management of members by synchronized groups in a team, run the `group channel disable CLI command <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-group-channel-disable>`_.

 FAQs
 ----------
-**Why aren’t public channels supported with this feature? ** Public channels are available to all members to
+**Why aren’t public channels supported with this feature?**

+Public channels are available to all members to

 **Does a team with its membership managed by groups have any affect on public channel access?**

 Only users that are members of groups synchronized to team are able to discover and join public channels.
 Private channels can also be managed by synchronized groups when a team is managed by synchronized groups.